shinefield/mangoszerodocumentation/database/world/item-template.rst

 .. note::

-    the table only contains active subclasses, obsolete classes have been stripped.
+    The table only contains active subclasses, obsolete classes have been stripped.

 name